christian-evangelism-media/cem/README.md

 ### Type Generation is Required

-**The frontends will not have correct types until you run `npm run generate:types`** after API changes.
+**The frontends will not have correct types until you run `pnpm generate:types`** after API changes.
 This is the trade-off for having automatic type generation - you must remember to run the command.

 ### Monorepo Benefits